 Most of the Member States are already largely compliant with the requirements of TSI OPE.
 According to the NIPs received, TSI OPE should be fully implemented by the end of 2019 in most of the Member States with the notable exception of Appendix C. It is important to notice that for several requirements of TSI OPE, Member States have defined voluntary means of compliance which are described in their NIP.
 For instance, in one Member State, an industry standard has been developed in relation to the rule book.

 In Belgium, TSI OPE should be fully implemented by the 31st December 2019.
 However, there is still the need identified to maintain a national rule for 8 requirements of TSI OPE.
 It concerns among other the front end lights for existing rolling stock, the rear end signals, running with caution and running on sight and the authorization to pass a signal showing a stop aspect/indication for which more information is needed in national rule in order to cover the diversity of the class B system.
+The following NR will be withdrawn on the 31st Dec 2019: running on sight, if the proposed change/precision of the future definition of running on sight in de TSI OPE will be approved.

 In Bulgaria, TSI OPE is already largely implemented.
 Only two national rules are referred to: one on freight trains rear end signal at national level and one on the examination for safety critical staff.
 However, several other rules are implementing TSI OPE like ordinances 58, 41 or 45.
 In relation to point 4.2.3.5 of TSI OPE on data recording, the data are currently recorded on paper or are inserted by employees in electronic data base.
 It is foreseen to do it through a data-recording device with the deployment of GSM-R. For the data to be recorded outside the train as per requirement of point 4.2.3.5.1. of TSI OPE, it is foreseen to be implemented in 2023.
 In relation to requirement contained in 4.8.2., the RU provide the information concerning the length of the vehicles but not the information relative to the use of dangerous materials used in the conception of the vehicles.
 It is foreseen to implement this obligation by 30/06/2018 together with 4.7.2.2.3 on additional medical examination, Appendix A and Appendix B1, B3-B8.